k-ode/SlideInMenu/README.md

-Example showing how to create an slide in menu with KnockoutJS and Jquery.
+Example showing how to create a slide in menu with KnockoutJS and Jquery.